Akinyi83/ip-network-labs/Week 4 VLANs and Secure Switch Configuration/input.md

 This lab has equipped me with the skills to implement essential network security techniques using VLANs and switch security features on Cisco switches.
-I have effectively learned how to:
+I have effectively learned how to;

 > • Configure VLANs to segment your network and isolate traffic.
 >